syncfusion-content/xamarin-docs/Xamarin/NumericUpDown/Customization.md

 ![ParsingMode](images/value.PNG)

-## Set maximum number of decimal digits in SfNumericUpDown
+## Maximum Decimal Digits in SfNumericUpDown

-The maximum number of digits to be displayed after the decimal point can be specified by using [`MaximumDecimalDigits `](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.SfNumericUpDown.html#Syncfusion_SfNumericUpDown_XForms_SfNumericUpDown_MaximumDecimalDigits) property.
+Specify the maximum number of digits after the decimal point using the [`MaximumDecimalDigits`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.SfNumericUpDown.html#Syncfusion_SfNumericUpDown_XForms_SfNumericUpDown_MaximumDecimalDigits) property.

 N> The [`MaximumDecimalDigits`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.SfNumericUpDown.html#Syncfusion_SfNumericUpDown_XForms_SfNumericUpDown_MaximumDecimalDigits) property is provided with positive value only.
 By default, the value of this property is 2.